Changissnz/selfinterest/README.md

 of threats attempt to resolve, by use of singularized source attribution.
 From concept to practice, every multi-branched or circular sequence can be at least partially decomposed into uni-directional sequences, rays in the lexicon of geometry.
 The potential of networked threats to inflict measurable damage correlates to the proximity of these threats' nearest points of concluding effects to the target.
+Who knows what the usual goals of advanced persistent threats, any threats, are?
+But the first obvious sign of effects is attempted denial of independence for the agency of the target, by the impact of connecting.